Lucario-RR/Link-Link-Game_LLG/README.md

 Change | 1.
 Pointer A is moved directly without using site, additional site code will be removed in next version |
 Remove | 1.
 Additional testing notes |

+**Before 2.1.0**\
+There is no tracking for any version before 2.1.0 as I didn't write notes.\
+Version 1 is about building basic functions and provide limited view in command line.\
+Version 2.0.x has attemped to create GUI, with many bugs, and unplayable.

 ## Report bugs:
 Please raise an issue or email me *roger.ren@connect.polyu.hk*